lexidiep/Mario-Kart-8-Deluxe-Analysis/Analysis Documentation.md

 <br>

+The kart bodies with the highest score were extracted for a more focused comparison.
 The plot below shows that the kart bodies with the same maximum total speed scores are the Flame Rider, Standard Bike, W 25 Silver Arrow, and the Wild Wiggler.
 Each of these kart bodies shared the maximum total speed score of 42 as well as a weight value of 1.
 Based on the distribution of each component's value, each of these bodies has the same distribution; the weight, acceleration, mini turbo, overall traction, overall speed, and overall handling are the same for each of these kart bodies.

 <br>